DmitrySigalov/aws-ssm-cli/README.md

 ```
 - Complete/exit configuration

-## :books: Commands Extra Details
+## :books: Commands

 ### `set-env`
 Using to synchronize environment variables with SSM parameters
 For the macOS - for the activation required to recreate a process (terminal, Rider, ...)

 ### `get-env`
-Using for the current synchronization status of the environment with SSM parameters
+Using to view current synchronization status of the environment with SSM parameters

 ### `view`
 Using for the easy configuration of infrastructure parameters (mapping ssm parameters to and environment variable names)